Al-Manar: Satellite broadcasting

+The timing of the satellite launch - covering the Israeli withdrawal and also the start of the Second Intifada - boosted its audience in the Arab world.

 Al-Manar was soon carried by many satellite providers.
 However, starting with the removal of the station from TARBS World TV in Australia in 2003, many satellite television providers stopped featuring it.
 Until then the station was featured by the following providers at one time or another: